MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-doc-requirements.md

 #### Summaries

+Summary guidelines apply to command groups (`az account`), reference commands (`az account create`) and parameters (`--group`).

-1. Write the `short-summary` in active voice within a single sentence.
+1. Write the `short-summary` in active voice within a single sentence that contains a noun, a verb and a direct object.
 Active voice has an understood "you".
 Examples:
    - **Poor:** Work with accounts.
    - **Not great:** Manage accounts.
    - **Good:** Manage Azure subscription information.
 (The word "information" does not ad meaning to the sentence.)